erichbehrens/pull-request-monitor/README.md

 - Monitor all the pull requests for your account

-- Monitor a specific repository
+- Monitor a specific repository (and quickly switch between them)

 - Quickly open GitHub pull requests from VS Code

+- Colors and icons to identify pull requests that require attention

+**Green**: there are no conflicts, tests are passing (if any), reviews are approved (if any requested)

+**Red**: opposite of green

 #### Missing features

-- store token and settings
 - detect outdated branches
-- keep comments and approved reviews separate
+- show comments and approved reviews with different icons/colors

-## Requirements
+## Instructions

+- Install the extension

-You need to enter a GitHub api token generated here: https://github.com/settings/tokens
+- Generate a GitHub token here: https://github.com/settings/tokens

-**Required permissions:**
+> **Required permissions:**
+>

-If you only need to monitor public repositories you can enable `public_repo`, otherwise enable `repo`.
+> If you only need to monitor public repositories enable `public_repo`, if you use private teams enable `repo`.

+- Open the command palette and execute `PullRequestMonitor.setToken`

+- Paste your token, the extension will start monitoring your pull requests

 ## Extension Commands